Axway/unified-catalog-integrations/layer7/layer7-extension/README.md

 # Prerequisites

-This assumes you already have Node.js installed and Bitbucket acces with either an [App Password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) or a [personal access token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) set up.
-Please make sure your your App Password has `Projects:READ` and `Repositories:READ` permissions.
+This assumes you already have Node.js installed and Layer7 acces with either a client_id and client_secret.
+Look at the ```config set -h``` command below for required configs

 # Installation